Calling Test

 First: Depression Is Not a Spiritual Failure

-Let us get this out of the way immediately.
+Get this out of the way immediately.

 Depression is not a sign that you lack faith.
 It is not a sign that God is absent.
 It is not a punishment for sin.

-Elijah — the prophet who called fire down from heaven — sat under a tree and asked God to let him die (1 Kings 19:4).
+Elijah — the prophet who called fire down from heaven — sat under a juniper tree and asked God to let him die (1 Kings 19:4).
 David wrote psalms from the pit of despair.
-Jesus Himself was "exceeding sorrowful, even unto death" in Gethsemane (Matthew 26:38, KJV).
+Jesus Himself was "exceeding sorrowful, even unto death" in Gethsemane (Matthew 26:38).
+If these men experienced depression — or something very close to it — you are not disqualified for experiencing it too.

 Depression is a medical condition.
 It involves brain chemistry, hormones, trauma, genetics, and circumstances.
 It deserves medical treatment — not just more prayer.